han3101/tiny-python-loadbalancer/README.md

 Tiny python loadbalancer is a multi-process, event driven load balancer modeled after NginX that supports random, ip-hashing and round robin distribution, health checks, alerts, retries and failover

-To start, create a virtual environment in Mac and Linux
+**If you are running it directly on your local machine, update config.json to localhost** To start, create a virtual environment in Mac and Linux
 ```bash
 python3 -m venv venv